Semen analysis: Measurement methods

 Volume can be determined by measuring the weight of the sample container, knowing the mass of the empty container.
 Sperm count and morphology can be calculated by microscopy.
 Sperm count can also be estimated by kits that measure the amount of a sperm-associated protein, and are suitable for home use.

 Computer assisted semen analysis (CASA) is a catch-all phrase for automatic or semi-automatic semen analysis techniques.
 Most systems are based on image analysis, but alternative methods exist such as tracking cell movement on a digitizing tablet.
 Computer-assisted techniques are most-often used for the assessment of sperm concentration and mobility characteristics, such as velocity and linear velocity.
 Nowadays, there are CASA systems, based on image analysis and using new techniques, with near perfect results, and doing full analysis in a few seconds.
 With some techniques, sperm concentration and motility measurements are at least as reliable as current manual methods.

 Raman spectroscopy has made progress in its ability to perform characterization, identification and localization of sperm nuclear DNA damage.

+Semen Fructose Test has made progress in its ability to perform characterization, identification and localization of sperm nuclear DNA damage.